PoliTwit1984/bestbuddies/README.md

-# Legacy Journal
+# Best Buddy Journal

 A digital journaling application designed to help preserve memories through text, media, and AI-assisted prompts.

 ## Overview

-Legacy Journal is a Flask-based web application that allows users to create and maintain a digital journal with support for text entries, media uploads (images, videos, audio), and AI-generated prompts to inspire meaningful reflection.
+Best Buddy Journal is a Flask-based web application that allows users to create and maintain a digital journal with support for text entries, media uploads (images, videos, audio), and AI-generated prompts to inspire meaningful reflection.

 ## Features